Tara Beyhm (Experimental Animation BFA 00) has a new position as animation producer for Acme Filmworks in Culver City.

 Bella Vista , the first feature film by Vera Brunner-Sung (Film/Video MFA 09) had its world premiere at the International Film Festival Rotterdam in January.
 The film's director of photography is Alexandra Cuesta (Film/Video MFA 09).

-Co-directors Chris Buck (Film/Video 78) and Jennifer Lee won the Golden Globe Award for Best Animated Feature for Disney's Frozen .
-The film also received an Oscar nomination for Best Animated Feature, in competition with four other films, including The Croods, co-directed by Chris Sanders (Film/Video BFA 84).
+Co-directors Chris Buck (Film/Video 78) and Jennifer Lee won the Oscar and the Golden Globe Award for Best Animated Feature for Disney's Frozen .
+The film competed against four other films in the Academy Award race, including The Croods, co-directed by Chris Sanders (Film/Video BFA 84).

 Ryan Connor (Film/Video BFA 05) and Jeaux Janovsky (Character Animation BFA 05) are collaborating on a project called Secret Velociraptor, "a fake sci-fi film soundtrack to a fake sci-fi film and fake sci-fi movie tie-in comic under the guise of a 'fake/real' band, Vampire Cloud Formation."
 Connor and Janovsky will be launching a Secret Velociraptor kickstarter campaign once they finish the album, storyline, and artwork for the graphic novel.
 They will be self-publishing the Secret Velociraptor comic/soundtrack in 2015.
 A two-song preview is available for listening.
 Janovsky is currently working with Oscar-winning aninator Gene Deitch with Rembrandt Films, helping him promote his 40-plus-year-old cartoon character, Nudnik, as Rembrandt's social media coordinator.